fjollberg/GriffeyePS/README.md

 # GriffeyePS

-Powershell utility functions to interact with [Griffeye CS](https://www.magnetforensics.com/products/magnet-griffeye/).
+Powershell utility functions to interact with [Griffeye CS](https://www.magnetforensics.com/products/magnet-griffeye/), a system used to analyse large amounts of digital media, e.g. in child exploitation investigations.

 Includes Powershell wrappers for the REST API and CLI interfaces provided by Magnet, as well as a VICS json parser which can handle most common aspects of large VICS reports fast and with low memory requirements.

-Used to make scripting tools and automation flows around Griffeye CS.
+These tools are used to make scripting tools and automation flows around Griffeye CS.
+Due to large amounts of data, automation is an essential component to speed up handling and free human resources for analysis.

 ## General information